 Affordable cover with Alzheimer’s Travel Insurance

-Free Spirit understands how beneficial foreign travel can be to people suffering with Alzheimer’s and we believe it certainly shouldn’t stop you and your family enjoying a holiday.
+Free Spirit understands how beneficial foreign travel can be to people suffering from Alzheimer’s and we believe it certainly shouldn’t stop you and your family from enjoying a holiday.
 If you are looking to book a holiday, you will need to plan in advance and ensure you have a travel insurance policy that covers your medical conditions.

 Why it’s important to cover a medical condition like Alzheimer’s